 At this point, we headed right and crossed several more footbridges.
 A field of the yellow wild iris was on the right and ferns and flowering shrubs were in abundance.
 This is where Elizabeth White had her native plant garden.
 The house where Elizabeth White lived from 1923-54 has been restored and the blueberry fields she began years ago still flourish here, as do her wildflowers.

-It looked like there was a lot of work being done to clear these trails recently, lots of branches were removed.
-Since there are no blazes, we did wander a bit until we found our way to the old “Blueberry Trail.”
-Unfortunately, we didn’t get far before we found it too flooded out to proceed.
+There were efforts taken to clear these trails, lots of branches were removed.
+Since there are no blazes, we wandered until we found our way to the old “Blueberry Trail.”
+Unfortunately, we didn’t get far before we found it too flooded to proceed.

 We headed back on the road towards the house again and walked down the sand road.
 Here is where we came to the first active cranberry bog.
 We walked to the right around the bog.
 You are allowed to walk or drive on these sandy roads.
 We saw lots of red-winged blackbirds and turtles out in the water and we heard the croaks from tons of frogs.

-The vegetation we encountered at this preserve was truly noteworthy.
-The lakes had both white and red water lilies.
-We passed a magnolia tree as the first flowers were starting to bloom.
-Elizabeth White’s native plant garden was really lovely, but we now have a new favorite plant.
-The purple pitcher plant is a carnivorous plant that dwells on the edge of the bogs here looking for unsuspecting insects.
+The vegetation we encountered at this preserve was outstanding.
+The lakes had both white and red water lilies, we passed a magnolia tree as the first flowers were starting to bloom.
+Elizabeth White’s native plant garden was lovely, but we now have a new favorite plant.
+The purple pitcher plant is a carnivorous plant that dwells on the edge of the bogs where it waits for unsuspecting insects.
 We will be searching for these plants as we venture out into future bogs.

 After walking the roads around the bogs, we headed back the way we came out.
 We then proceeded to drive for a while along these sandy trails to get a sense of the vastness of this property.